RoboBenchMart: Benchmarking Robots in Retail Environment: Baselines Fine-tuning

 \subsection{$\pi_0$ and $\pi_{0.5}$}

 We use the official JAX implementations\footnote{https://github.com/Physical-Intelligence/openpi} and finetune $\pi_0$ and $\pi_{0.5}$ on our dataset using the provided finetuning scripts.
 We opt for full finetuning starting from the provided checkpoints.
 The AdamW optimizer is used, with the learning rate following a cosine decay schedule, starting at a peak learning rate of 2.5e-5 and decaying to 2.5e-6.
+The models are trained to convergence for 500,000 steps on 8xA100 GPUs.
 The batch size is set to 256, and the action horizon is 50.
-The models are trained to convergence for 75,000 steps on 8xA100 GPUs, which takes approximately 4 days.
+All remaining settings use default values.
+The finetuning process took approximately 8 days.